ResearchScientist/Notes-Conversation-Design/Project Management/Setup.md

 - refine the problem space to the main cause or most impactful and focus on that
 - define scope, context, roadmap, KPIs

-Discover solutions to the challenge
+Cycle 2 : Discover solutions to the challenge

 Diverge
 - with the real challenge identified begin ideating solutions